 But after years of testing every nutrients brand I could get my hands on, I hadn’t seen any significant difference in growth rate, yield, or potency between identical clone crops using different brands of fertilizer, except in cases when a brand was crap so it ruined my plants.

-I had been so programmed by manufacturer advertising that I anticipated an acute crash in plant health, productivity and yield as I cut out all but the essentials.
+I’d been so programmed by manufacturer advertising that I anticipated an acute crash in plant health, productivity and yield as I cut out all but the essentials.

-I grow in soil, coco coir, rockwool, perlite, soilless mix, and deep water culture, depending on season and my goals, and there are minor adjustments needed to maximize root feeding in each of those root media.
+I grow in soil, coco coir, rockwool, perlite, soilless mix, and deep water culture, depending on season and my goals, and there are adjustments needed to maximize root feeding in each of those root media.

 For example, soil and peat-based soilless mix tend to store nutrients elements, so I had to feed way less than the manufacturer’s feed charts recommend, and had to flush frequently.
+If I failed to do that, nutrients overload burns plants and locks out some nutrient elements.

 With deep water culture and other pure hydroponics such as rockwool, it’s easy to overfeed because those systems are so efficient at transferring nutrients into roots, so I work off a reduced concentration feed program for those plants too.

 The reason I kept doing the testing is I didn’t want to admit I’d been brainwashed by advertising and marketing all those years, that I’d wasted at least $250 per season on bottles I didn’t need to use.
+I was sure that eventually a crop test would prove that using all those extra bottles translated into way more than $250 worth of increased harvest weight and potency…but I was wrong.

-It only takes me a minute or two to mix the feed program, the program works perfectly, I rarely if ever have to flush, leaf tip burn indicating overfeeding has disappeared.
+It only takes me a minute or two to mix the feed program, the program works well, I rarely if ever have to flush, leaf tip burn indicating overfeeding has disappeared.
+I don’t have calcium/magnesium problems, I save money and time, I get fantastic yield per watt of tasty, sticky, potent buds.

 To paraphrase the legendary Bob Marley from his heartbreaking “Redemption Song,”